The library is open for in-person browsing, computer use, and printing/scanning/copying/faxing. Here are the details:

 4) Continue returning items in the book drop.

 Curbside service is only available for Lincolnwood residents.
-Before selecting a time to pick up items, you must first receive a confirmation email or phone call saying that an item is ready to be picked up.
-Curbside service is unavailable without a previously scheduled appointment.
+Before stopping by to pick up items, you must first receive a confirmation email or phone call saying that an item is ready to be picked up.
+Curbside service is now available without a previously scheduled appointment.

 Lincolnwood residents may place holds through our catalog or by calling us at (847) 677-5277.
 We will not be able to provide items for curbside pick up unless you place a hold first.

 I’ve arrived for my curbside pick-up.
 Now what?

 Curbside items may be picked up at the main entrance of the library.
 Give us a call at (847) 677-5277 and select option 3.
 A staff member will ask for your library card number, so please be sure to give us the library card number used to place the items on hold.
 We’ll check out your items and bring them to you.
 This is a contactless service, so please remain at the curbside table until the staff member has left your area.
 Please also continue to use the parking lot book drop to return items.
 Staff will not accept returns placed in the curbside pick-up area.